ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 _Clank!_

-The first blue arrow dissapeared almost the moment it reached Mila.
-The sound of metallic clash that followed the said arrow resounded three more times, and the three arrows left behind too disappeared almost immediately.
-Mila, thought she ought to dodge the magic arrows, leap a step backward, but her hasty movement combined with the slippery mud made her slipped her foothold, accidentally fell to her butt instead.
+The first blue arrow disappeared almost the moment it reached Mila.
+The sound of metallic clash that followed the said arrow resounded three more times, and the three arrows left behind disappeared almost immediately.
+Mila, though she ought to dodge the magic arrows, leap a step backward, but her hasty movement combined with the slippery mud made her slip her foothold, accidentally fell to her butt instead.

 Bhela aimed down her bow.
-Everyone was staring at her with complicated and questioning gaze, as an Archer who could do magic, this was the first time everyone witnessed it.
+Everyone was staring at her with a complicated and questioning gaze, as an Archer who could do magic, this was the first time everyone witnessed it.

 “It’s a four elemental affinity spell!” someone’s voice roared through the silenced venue, “I heard it, I doubted it, but she really did it!”

 Everyone looked at his way, the man who shouted, and saw that it was the middle-aged man whom Bhela invited from outside the village.
-He sat eating steamed peanuts then, now he was standing perplexed.
+He sat eating steamed peanuts then, now he was standing perplexed with his trembling finger pointing at Bhela.

-Bhela, realizing that the man was the center of the attention, and bow to him from afar.
+Bhela, realizing that the man was the center of the attention, bowed to him from afar.

 “She really did it…” the man said under his breath.

-Someone who sat beside him said, “Sure she did, the only one right now--I guess now that you big brain from Elemental Stone School witnessed it I guess you can die without regret?”
+The woman sitting beside him said, “Sure she did, the only one right now--I guess now that you big brain from Elemental Stone School witnessed it I guess you can die without regret?”

-The man looked at the woman who accompanied him, he said still with expression of disbelieve, “It’s a four elemental affinity spell…”
+The man looked at the woman, he said still with an expression of disbelief, “It’s a four elemental affinity spell…”

 “Yes, yes, you already said that.”